UN-OCHA/gha-flowdock-notify/flowdock-notify/README.md

 Variable          | Default                                               | Purpose
 ------------------|-------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------
 FLOWDOCK_USERNAME | `fdBot`                                               | The name of the sender of the message.
 Does not need to be a "real" username
+FLOWDOCK_ICON     | Empty                                                 | The emoji name to prepend to the message.
+Exclude the surrounding colons
 FLOWDOCK_THREAD   | Empty                                                 | The thread ID you wnt to post the message to FLOWDOCK_MESSAGE  | Generated from git commit message.                    | The main Flowdock message.
 FLOWDOCK_TAGS     | Empty                                                 | Hash tags to tag the message